-Becoming a new patient at Groover Chiropractic requires a complete case history, examination, initial X-rays, assessment, diagnosis, prognosis, and treatment plan.
+Your consultation will be very informative.
+If you would like to become a new patient right away, please schedule your New Patient Initial Evaluation.
+Becoming a new patient at Boulder Chiropractic Clinic requires a complete case history, examination, initial X-rays, assessment, diagnosis, prognosis, and treatment plan.
 Your treatment will begin after we’ve carefully studied your case and are fully prepared to facilitate your healing.

 What if I’m already working with another chiropractor?